jsm8989/quoter/README.md

 + Add more helpful comments
 + Make documentation available online
 + Upload to PyPI
-+ Add more typing to functiona args
++ Add more typing to function args
 + Add verbose output to quoter_model_sim()
++ Better syncing between simulation and processing scripts in the examples

 ## References
 [1] Bagrow, J. P., & Mitchell, L. (2018).
 The quoter model: A paradigmatic model of the social flow of written information. *Chaos: An Interdisciplinary Journal of Nonlinear Science*, 28(7), 075304.